School transport during coronavirus

-If you have a child who usually receives taxi transport who has not been attending school during lockdown, we will assume that the service for your child will resume from 8 March.
+If you have a child who usually receives taxi transport who has not been attending school during lockdown, the service for your child will have resumed from 8 March.

-For those children who have continued to attend during lockdown who currently use a taxi service arranged by us, that service will continue as normal.
+For those children who had continued to attend during lockdown, their taxi service continued as normal.

 Some parents currently receive a per-mile travel allowance from us in lieu of school transport.
-Any parent who usually receives this allowance but whose child has not been attending school during lockdown may apply to receive these payments again starting from 8 March.
+Any parent who previously received this allowance but whose child did not attend school during lockdown may apply to receive these payments again if they have not already done so.
 If you require further advice on this, please contact us using our contact us form.